What are Dividend Aristocrats?

 It is important that a company does not pay its dividend out of its assets just to retain the title of dividend aristocrat.
 You should therefore take a look at the payout ratio.
 As a rule of thumb, the payout ratio should be between 25% and 75%.

-Dividend aristocrats with a healthy payout
+Dividend Aristocrats with a healthy payout

 Dividend yield